-Why You Should Buy Silver
+Why You Should Consider Buying Silver

 For the past 5,000 years, silver has been recognized as one of the most valuable negotiable currencies among the great civilizations of the world, and that still holds true today.
-Ounce for ounce, silver is the least expensive of all the precious metals, and is considered to be an asset which helps provide financial protection against weak currencies, as well as inflation or deflation.
+Ounce for ounce, silver is the least expensive of all the precious metals, and is considered to be an asset which may help provide financial protection against weak currencies, as well as inflation or deflation.

 It is a commodity which is recognized around the world and traded extensively, and for private individuals, it offers an interesting diversification.
 Silver is also a commodity which can be collected and passed onto future generations, and has retained consistently high demand throughout the ages.